 Music theory, aural skills, and music history placement exams are required of all incoming Master of Music students.
 Placement exams are offered on official audition days only.
-Students who are not able to attend the official audition dates may take the placement exams on the official dates in the following semester (thus potentially postponing their enrollment in History and Theory Topics courses and review classes) or may opt to take the review classes.
-Students who do not take placement exams or who do not achieve a passing grade (70%) on all components of the exams, are required to complete the appropriate review courses ( MUS 5003, Graduate Music Theory Review; MUS 5042 Graduate Aural Skills Review; MUS 5013, Graduate Music History Review.
+Students who are unable to attend the official audition dates in person may request permission to take the exams remotely.
+Students who do not demonstrate competency on all components of the exams are required to complete the appropriate review courses ( MUS 5003, Graduate Music Theory Review; MUS 5042 Graduate Aural Skills Review; MUS 5013, Graduate Music History Survey.
 Students may attempt the placement exams only once.
 Students must successfully complete the placement exams or review classes in order to enroll in the corresponding graduate history, theory, and vocal pedagogy topics courses.

 Graduate Placement Exam in Music History: Details and Study Suggestions

 • Burkholder, Peter J., Donald Jay Grout, and Claude V. Palisca.
-A History of Western Music, 9th ed.
-New York: W.W.
-Norton, 2014.
+A History of Western Music.

 • Bonds, Mark Evan.
-A History of Music in Western Culture, 4th ed.
-Upper Saddle River: Prentice Hall, 2013
+A History of Music in Western Culture.

 • Barbara Russano Hanning.
-Concise History of Western Music, 4th ed.
-New York: W. W. Norton, 2014.
+Concise History of Western Music.

 The exam will be divided into two parts: 1) unknown listening and 2) factual information.
 A multiple choice format will be used throughout.
 The unknown listening contains ten musical examples that embody the most characteristic styles and genres of Western art music.
-Students will answer questions about the salient musical features of each selected work.
-They may be asked to provide the names of likely composers, approximate dates of composition, and appropriate historical periods.
-Students will not be required to designate exact titles of musical works, but rather to speak to the historical movements and musical characteristics such works represent.
+You will be required to answer questions about the defining musical features of each selected work.
+You may be asked to provide the names of likely composers, approximate dates of composition, and appropriate historical periods.
+You will not be required to designate exact titles of musical works, but rather to speak to the historical movements and musical characteristics such works represent.

 Examples of selected styles and genres to review for the unknown listening portion of the exam may include: